symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.4

-    The Engagespot, Expo and OneSignal integrations were introduced in Symfony 5.4.
+    The Expo, OneSignal and Engagespot integrations were introduced in Symfony 5.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: